mstksg/inCode/copy/entries/invent-matrices.md

 From now on, we'll talk about linear transformations specifically on *N-dimensional vector spaces* (vector spaces that have dimensions and bases we can use).

+Some common examples of linear transformations include:

+*   Simply scaling a vector is a linear transformation.
+Scaling a scaled vector is scaling the scaled vector; scaling a sum of vectors is the sum of scaling vectors.
+*   Taking the derivative of a polynomial is a linear transformation: the derivative of $5 p^2 - 3 p + 2$ w.r.t $p$ is $10 p - 3$.
+Taking the
+    derivative of a scaled polynomial is the scaled derivative of the polynomial; taking the derivative of the sum of two polynomials is the sum of the derivatives of the two polynomials.
+*   For N-tuples, keeping and dropping certain components are linear transformations.
+For example, $f(x,y,z) = (x,y)$ is a linear transformation from the vector space of 3-tuples to the vector space of 2-tuples.

 ### Studying linear transformations